dominicegginton/koa-sassy/README.md

 ### Setting the Cache-Control HTTP Header

-The [cash-control header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) holds directives (instructions) for caching in both requests and responses and is used to determine how long a given resource is considered fresh

-**koa-sassy** makes it easy to control how long your stylesheet is considered fresh.
-Pass the maximum age in seconds in the `options.maxAge` perimeter
+The [Cash-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) HTTP header is used to specify browser cashing policies in both client requests and server responses.
+Use the `options.maxAge` perimeter to pass the number of seconds you wish for clients to cache stylesheets for.

 ``` js
 app.use(sassy('/sass'), { maxAge: 3600 }) // 1 hour